tobiasfremout/diversity-for-nutrition/README.md

 # Diversity for Nutrition

 R backend for the Diversity for Nutrition tool.
-Given a geographic coordinate and user-defined filters, it identifies plant species that are predicted to grow at that location and returns their nutritional information.
+Given a location (longitude, latitude) and user-defined filters, the tool identifies plant species that can be grown at that location and returns their nutritional information (edible part, food group).

 ## How it works